andwn/cave-story-md/README.md

 - Start - Pause / Item Menu

 ### Save files
-I've written an experimental tool to convert saves (one way only PC -> MD).
+There is an experimental tool to convert saves (one way only PC -> MD).
 Beware that SRAM formats differ between emulators.

 1. `make tools`